isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    Remember that ``load-balancing`` mode requires the address pools and delegated prefix pools to be split between the active servers.
 During normal operation, the servers use non-overlapping pools to avoid allocating the same lease to different clients by both instances.
-A server will only use the pool fragments owned by the partner when the partner is not running.
+A server only uses the pool fragments owned by the partner when the partner is not running.
 See the notes in :ref:`ha-supported-configurations` highlighting differences between the ``load-balancing`` and ``hot-standby`` modes.
 The semantics of pool